DeepSeek's open-source week

 Just-In-Time Compilation

-DeepGEMM generates kernels tailored specifically to the dimensions of each matrix multiplication at runtime.
-Unlike traditional GEMM libraries, which pre-compile generic kernels designed to handle arbitrary matrix shapes and thus incur overhead from branches, loops, and additional logic, DeepGEMM's approach optimizes precisely for the given operation dimensions.
-By treating matrix dimensions (M, N, K) as compile-time constants, the compiler can fully unroll loops, eliminate boundary checks, and achieve optimal register allocation tailored exactly to the specific shape.
+DeepGEMM generates kernels at runtime, specialized to the exact dimensions of each matrix multiplication.
+Traditional GEMM libraries pre-compile generic kernels for arbitrary matrix shapes, which means overhead from branches, loops, and extra logic.
+DeepGEMM instead treats matrix dimensions (M, N, K) as compile-time constants, so the compiler can fully unroll loops, eliminate boundary checks, and optimize register allocation for that specific shape.

 Instruction-Level Optimization